Senior Research Associate

-Michael Vignati is a senior research associate at IHMC.
-He started working early 2011 as an exchange student in the KAoS team lead by Dr. Jeffrey M. Bradshaw.
-After graduating from ENSC (École Nationale Supérieure de Cognitique), where he received a Master Degree in Cognitive Science in September 2011, he returned to IHMC as a Research Associate.
+He started at IHMC as an exchange student in early 2011 as part of the KAoS team led by Dr. Jeffrey M. Bradshaw.
+After graduating from ENSC (École Nationale Supérieure de Cognitique), where he received a master’s degree in cognitive science, he returned to IHMC as a Research Associate.
+His work is multidisciplinary and often at the interface of the human and the machine.